Coronavirus in DC, Maryland, Virginia: What to Know on Jan. 5

 What the Data Shows

-Coronavirus cases continue to rise in the region, with Virginia showing the worst signs.
-Although more than 100,000 Virginians have received their first dose of COVID-19 vaccine, the state’s positivity rate shows that infections are surging at a concerning rate.

-At 16.2% Virginia’s positivity rate is alarmingly high – that’s just four percentage points lower than the state’s all-time high back in April.
+Virginia’s positivity rate increased to 16.7% – that’s less than four percentage points lower than the state’s all-time high back in April.

-Maryland’s positivity rate is at 9.19%, the highest level reached since May.
+Maryland’s positivity rate is at 9.44%, the highest level reached since May.
+D.C.'s positivity rate is at 6.2%

-D.C.’s daily case rate is still in the red zone, with 31.77 cases per 100,000 people on average.
-The seven-day average positivity rate is also high at 6.6%.

-D.C. reported 262 new coronavirus cases and four additional lives lost on Tuesday.
-Maryland had 1,956 new cases and 54 deaths.
-Virginia recorded 3,042 new confirmed infections and 50 deaths.

-Seven-day averages increased everywhere in the D.C. region.
-The average in D.C. rose 10 cases to 233 Tuesday.
-Maryland’s average rose by 11 cases to 2,671 in Maryland.
-In Virginia, the seven-day average is at 3,206, an all-time high.

-The number of hospitalized patients with confirmed coronavirus infections in Virginia jumped by nearly 200 in 24 hours.
-There are currently 2,608 Virginians hospitalized, a new record for the state.
+The number of hospitalized patients with confirmed coronavirus infections in Virginia increased to 2,618 Wednesday, a new record.

+Hospitalizations also increased in D.C. – there are currently 265 hospitalized COVID-19 patients in the District.

+Out of all hospital patients in D.C., 12.2% are coronavirus patients, indicating insufficient health care capacity, according to D.C.'s official reopening metrics.

-Vaccinations in the region are up to nearly 200,000 as of Tuesday.
-Local vaccine portals indicate that recipients are still receiving their first doses, and no second doses have been administered yet.
+Vaccinations in the region have surpassed the 200,000 mark as of Wednesday.
+Local vaccine portals indicate that 742 recipients in Maryland have received their second doses of COVID-19 vaccine.

 Local Coronavirus Headlines